stadium-software/css-utilities/README.md

 3. Add the class to the classes property of a control in lower case

 ![Implementing a class on a Control](images/Utils-Implement.png)

+## Customising Class Display
+1. Open the CSS file called [*utils-variables.css*](utils-variables.css) from this repo
+2. Adjust the variables in the *:root* element as you see fit
+3. Overwrite the file in the CSS folder of your application with the customised file

 # Supported classes